Eschatologue/CM_wiki/docs/spells/8th-level.md

 **Components:** V, S, M (a bit of sponge)
 **Duration:** Instantaneous

 You draw the moisture from every creature in a 30-foot cube centered on a point you choose within range.
-Each creature in that area must make a Constitution saving throw.
-Constructs and undead aren't affected, and plants and water elementals make this saving throw with disadvantage.
+Each creature in that area must make a Constitution Saving Throw.
+Constructs and undead aren't affected, and plants and water elementals make this Saving Throw with disadvantage.
 A creature takes 12d8 necrotic damage on a failed save, or half as much damage on a successful one.

 Nonmagical plants in the area that aren't creatures, such as trees and shrubs, wither and die instantly.